drydenb/hmm_shakespeare/README.md

 poetry and generates sample sonnets using the model.

 This project arose out of a mini-project in machine learning for CS 155 at Caltech.
-The project has since been restructured and expanded, now using a CFG via PLY for parsing training data and generally using better coding practices throughout the codebase as a whole.
-The contributors to the original project were Dryden Bouamalay, Ritwik Anand, and Audrey Huang.
+The project has since been restructured and expanded, with all old source code removed.
+The new project has been taken up by Dryden Bouamalay.
+The contributors to the original project at Caltech were Dryden Bouamalay, Ritwik Anand, and Audrey Huang.

+The data processing now utilizes a CFG (via PLY) for parsing training data and the project generally uses better coding practices throughout the codebase as a whole.

 ## Dependencies